Trubenova/gridCoal/README.md

 AnalysingOutput.ipynb is a jupyter notebook file that allows to analyse outputs of simulation repeats (coalescent times) and calculte Fst as well as to create isolation by distance patterns.

 InputFileGenerator.ipynb is a jupyter notebook file that allows to prepare simple inputs for the simulator.
+Note that this functionality is limited, and is mainly useful for testing purposes.

 Examples is a directory, in which complete examples are worked out, together with input files.